Browse Dictionary: Letter “S”

 comfortable, happy, pleasant.

-Grammar: adjective (of basanu), accusative case; masculine, singular.
+Grammar : adjective (of basanu), accusative case; masculine, singular.

-Etymology: Old Panjabi/Braj - suhelā; Sindhi - suhelo (easy); Sanskrit - sukhilla* (सुखिल्ल* - easy, comforting).
+Etymology : Old Panjabi/Braj - suhelā; Sindhi - suhelo (easy); Sanskrit - sukhilla* (सुखिल्ल* - easy, comforting).

 sujānu

-su+jānu, who knows well; all-knowing/omniscient, wise.
+su+jānu, who knows well; wise.

-Etymology: Lahndi/Braj - sujāṇ (learned/knowledgeable); Apabhransh - sujhāṇ; Prakrit - su+jāṇ (wise); Pali - jānak; Sanskrit - jānat (जानत - knowing/conversant/known).
+Etymology : Lahndi/Braj - sujāṇ (learned/knowledgeable); Apabhransh - sujhāṇ; Prakrit - su+jāṇ (wise); Pali - jānak; Sanskrit - jānat (जानत - knowing/conversant/known).

 sujāṇu